A major principle in web design is the use of HTML to indicate both what elements on a page are and how they appear.

 Semantic HTML forms the basis of on-page search engine optimization (SEO) so that Google and other search engines can decipher what your page is about.
 For example, while adding a bold font style or a large font size might indicate content of importance to the reader, it does not signal importance to a search engine.
 Instead, he search engine "understands" the relative importance of an h1 tag compared to an h4 tag, or an image tag compared to a blockquote tag.

-For best SEO, all headings should include important keywords that best describe the text that follows.
+For best SEO, all headings should include important keywords that best describe the content that will follow.

 - Resource – See LinkedIn Learning (log in with your Queen's Net ID) for courses on SEO, such as: